Codling Bank Wind Park by Fred. Olsen Renewables is moving towards construction with Irish joint venture partner, Hazel Shore Ltd.

 The less technical overview is available here – Codling non-technical summary.
 This gives this project a potential capacity of 1.1GW although this is subject to number and size of turbines available at the time the project goes into construction.

-Codling Bank Wind Park by Fred.
-Olsen Renewables and Hazel Shore, could be feeding into the UK’s grid by 2020.
-Consented for 220 turbines, Codling Bank Wind Park is capable of satisfying the typical power requirements of more than 160,000 homes*.
+Codling Bank Wind Park owned by Fred.
+Olsen Renewables and Hazel Shore, is a consented 220 turbine offshore wind farm.
+Codling Bank Wind Park is capable of satisfying the typical power requirements of more than 600,000 homes*.
 A second phase has been submitted for planning for a further 200 turbines.

-*renewableUK source: Number of households supplied = B x 0.3 x 8760/4700 where B is the rated capacity of the wind energy development in kW, 0.3 is a constant, the capacity factor, which takes into account the intermittent nature of the wind, the availability of the wind turbines and array losses, and 8760 is the number of hours in a year.
+*renewableUK source: Number of households supplied = B x 0.2758 x 8760/4266 where B is the rated capacity of the wind energy development in kW, 0.2758 is a constant, the capacity factor, which takes into account the intermittent nature of the wind, the availability of the wind turbines and array losses, and 8760 is the number of hours in a year.
+4266kWh is the annual UK average domestic household consumption (Figures correct at June 2013).